 After reading this, if you still think it’s a simple process, may the force be with you a bit more than usual.
 Unfortunately, Rise of the Resistance causes guests to jump a few hurdles to ride.
 And so far, the attraction seems to have daily issues that limit capacity even beyond those who have obtained a boarding group.
 Let me explain.

-As with all of the attractions reviews on the site, here is a chart for Rise of the Resistance.
-It goes over all the need to know details.
+Here is a chart for Rise of the Resistance.
+It goes over all the need-to-know details.

 |Star Wars: Rise of the Resistance||Hollywood Studios|

 |Disney Genie/Lightning Lane||Lightning Lane (a la carte purchase)|